 Since that day over 200 years ago, the British and Foreign Bible Society has become Bible Society – a charity committed to offering the Bible to the world.

-We have won the admiration of royalty, from George III through to our current monarch, Elizabeth II.
+We have won the admiration of royalty, including George III and Elizabeth II.
 Our work has survived, even thrived, through the unfolding events of two World Wars.
 We persevered to find openings in the communist Soviet Union and during the Cultural Revolution in China.
 There are now about 150 local Bible Societies around the world, which undertake the work in their locations.
 In 2011, we celebrated the 400th anniversary of the King James Bible with cultural events across the country.

 Today, we stand on the shoulders of these giants of our past – Mary Jones, Revd Joseph Hughes, William Wilberforce and others – committed to faithfully living out their belief that the Bible should be made available for every man, woman and child in the world.